What is agave nectar?

 According to the University of Sydney, agave nectar has a Glycemic Index of 19.
 That’s pretty low.

-Just for comparison, the Glycemic Index of:
+Just for purposes of comparison, the Glycemic Index of:

 - sugar, is 60.
 Sugar contains only sucrose.

 - honey, is 58.
 Sugars in honey are approximately 43% glucose and 50% fructose.

 - agave nectar, is 19.
 Sugars in agave nectar are 18% glucose, and 82% fructose.

 How is this possible?
 Why agave nectar has such a low Glycemic Index?

 Due to, the fact that agave nectar is mainly fructose.
 82% of sugar is fructose.